amohan601/langchain-examples/langchain-notes.md

 #### langchain

-  * latest version 1.3.13 v1 version or the latest version)
+  * latest version 1.3.13 v1 version or the latest version
   * langchain-classic is the older version package (prior to langchain 1.0)

 **What is Agent ?
 What is Harness ?**

 Agent = Model + Harness.
 Langchain provides the create_agent method that can help to create an agent that is minimal work but highly configurable.
-We can pass in the model, tools, memory and middleware the that shape the **create_agent** and agent will perform tool calling, looping and middleware execution based on this harness.
+We can pass in the model, tools, memory and middleware that shape the **create_agent** and agent will perform tool calling, looping and middleware execution based on this harness.
 Harness is everything around the model loop - the prompt, the tools, the middleware and anything that define the agent behavior.
 We can define the power of model better using this harness thus making it a "Agent".

 https://docs.langchain.com/oss/python/langchain/agents

 TBD: Langgraph and Deep agents to be explained later,

-Example of how differnt products are different
+Example of how differnt products are different -

 Deep agent - is like swiggy, you cannot do any deep control of food creation Langchain agent - home cooked meal some control is possible in recipe